protomaps/docs/pmtiles/create.md

 ## Tilemaker

 [Tilemaker](https://github.com/systemed/tilemaker) is a program for creating basemap tilesets from OpenStreetMap, though not ones that match the layers in the Protomaps [Basemap Layers](/basemaps/layers).
-The PMTiles directories that Tilemakers produces are currently not optimized, which may result in large, slower fetches when decoding in a web browser.
-An alternative is to create MBTiles from Tilemaker and then use `pmtiles convert`.
+The PMTiles archives that Tilemaker produces are currently not clustered, which may result in large, slower fetches when decoding in a web browser.
+For production use you should optimize the archive with [pmtiles cluster](/pmtiles/cli#cluster).